zandora/cutelogger/README.md

 # cutelogger
-A free python logging tool for cutechess compatible with chessx.stream logging standard.
+A free python logging tool for cutechess compatible with <white label>.stream logging standard.